 Inspiration can come at any time and from anywhere.
-It can also feel like it’s lost in the uncertainty of the times were experiencing now.
-We can easily get bogged down with online school, remote work and the thousand things dragging on us each day.
+It can also feel like it’s lost in the uncertainty of the times we’re experiencing now.
+We can easily get bogged down with online school, remote work, and the thousand things dragging on us each day.
 I have felt that lack of inspiration many times over the last few months.

 How can we feel inspired when the nation feels like it’s falling apart?
-What can when do when our time and energy is spent teaching our kids and completing our professional work?
+What can when do when our time and energy are spent teaching our kids and completing our professional work?
 We can regroup and refocus.
 All it takes is a little bit of action to help you get back to your center.

 Your center is a great place to be.
 It’s where you feel the most grounded and firm in your ability to manage your world.
 I wrote about ‘getting back to your center’ in 5 Ways to Build Your Resilience.
 Finding your center means when things feel chaotic and off, you can regain your ground by resetting your internal alignment.
 It will help you refocus and feel back in control of your situation by assessing what is stressing you internally.

-Some people find their center through meditation, exercise, cooking or painting.
+Some people find their center through meditation, exercise, cooking, or painting.
 It’s really individualized for what will work best for you.
-It’s important to find your center because the rest of your world will remain off balance without it.
+It’s important to find your center because the rest of your world will remain off-balance without it.

 Inspiration is another way you can regain focus.
 What inspires you?
-Lately inspiration has been hard to come by for me.
+Lately, inspiration has been hard to come by for me.
 Staying home is hard on me and my family.
 We all loved it in the beginning.
 The weather was cool so we spent time outside.
 I loved exploring new things to cook and bake.
-I cleaned all the closets and caught up things we wanted to do around the house.
-It felt really good to have so much more time for exercise, family time and cooking together at home.
+I cleaned all the closets and caught up on things we wanted to do around the house.
+It felt really good to have so much more time for exercise, family time, and cooking together at home.

 The stress of online learning and still being home after five months finally kicked in for all of us.
-We’ve had tears, fears, behavioral issues and frustration at our house over the whole COVID-19 stay home experience.
+We’ve had tears, fears, behavioral issues, and frustration at our house over the whole COVID-19 stay-home experience.
 It’s hard to feel inspired when things feel uncertain.
 Every day may not be good, but there’s something good in every day and opportunity is always among the chaos.
 You just need to look for those little things that can inspire you to take the next step.